alvarolorentedev/kanekotic-page/integrations/hashnode/2022-09-27-delivery-acceleration-observability.md

 subtitle: When runing services in production the most important thing is to understand the health of it
 domain: kanekotic.hashnode.dev
-tags: softwaredevelopment programming, devops, productivity
+tags: software-development, devops, programming, developer, web-development
 canonical: https://www.kanekotic.com/blog/2022/09/27/delivery-acceleration-observability
 cover: https://www.kanekotic.com/img/no_alarms.png
 ignorePost: false